Lapsing of development consents

 No. It only applies to merit appeals.

-No. The extended appeal periods only apply for two years from 25 March 2020 to 25 March 2022.
+No. The extended appeal periods only apply for 2 years from 25 March 2020 to 25 March 2022.
 At the end of this period, the appeal period for applicants will again be 6 months, and 28 days for objector appeals.

 Extension of abandonment period for existing and continuing use rights